alihaghani/alihaghani.me/blog/mitsubishi-delica-importing-from-japan.md

 great (above are a few) and given its condition and spec, I set a max bid that was relatively higher than previous ones.

 *...I won!!!* And for a few grand less than what my max was set to as well which was a nice bonus.
 The search was finally over.
-I arranged for payment, and the next chapter began: getting the van to Vancouver.
+I arranged for payment, and the next step of the process began: getting the van to Vancouver.

 ### Leaving Japan

 Other than patience, this part didn't require much from me.
 I had the option of sending the van to a yard in Japan for 30,000 JPY to get the ladder that it had inside installed.
-There was a chance the ladder would be removed as there's a no-cargo policy when shipping vehicles if it wasn't installed (which turned out to be the case).
+There was a chance the ladder would be removed due to the no cargo policy if it wasn't installed (which turned out to be the case).
 Not having a dire need for a ladder (other than looks), I opted to have the van sent directly to the port at no extra charge.
 Customs clearance at the port in Japan and arranging for shipping took a few weeks.
-The van was aboard the New Nada by the end of March.
+The van was [aboard the New Nada](https://www.instagram.com/p/CNGTrW5sOsF/) by the end of March.

 ![Sitting at the port in Japan.](./media/mitsubishi-delica-importing-from-japan/delica-japan-port.JPG)